-- (a) assets and liabilities for each statement of financial position presented are translated at the closing rate at the date of that financial position; - (b) income and expenses for each income statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions); and - (c) all resulting exchange differences are recognised in other comprehensive income.
+- date of that financial position; - which case income and expenses are translated at the rate on the dates of the transactions); and - (c) all resulting exchange differences are recognised in other comprehensive income.

 Goodwill and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the closing rate.
 Exchange differences arising are recognised in other comprehensive income.